 Breast ptosis, also known as breast drooping, is one of the most common problems affecting women in the UK as part of the ageing process, weight loss or pregnancy.
 The breasts begin to lose their youthfulness and perkiness, causing them to lose their normal position on the chest.
 The nipples gradually begin to point downwards when women develop droopy boobs.
 Saggy or droopy breasts can often make breasts appear deflated for many women.
 This may cause women to feel unattractive and develop a negative body image.
-There are significant events that can affect a woman over her lifetime, including pregnancy, breastfeeding or significant weight loss.
+Significant events can affect a woman over her lifetime, including pregnancy, breastfeeding or significant weight loss.
 These can have a significant effect on a woman’s body.
 Centre for Surgery in London have years of experience treating breast ptosis.
 We offer a full range of treatment options for women who want to fix their saggy breasts.
 Droopy boobs can be corrected with a breast lift (mastopexy), breast augmentation (with implants), or a combination of both procedures.
 Read on to learn more about breast ptosis, what causes it, and how it can be treated.

 RELATED: Breast Lift FAQs – Q&As about Mastopexy Surgery